devcoditor/coditor/README.md

 #### Installing EditorX

-- Fork the [Brackets repository](https://github.com/devcoditor/editorx) and then clone it to your local machine using `git clone --recursive https://github.com/<your_username>/editorx.git` (replace `<your_username>` with your Github username for the account you forked Brackets into)
+- Fork the [EditorX repository](https://github.com/devcoditor/editorx) and then clone it to your local machine using `git clone --recursive https://github.com/<your_username>/editorx.git` (replace `<your_username>` with your Github username for the account you forked EditorX into)
-- In the cloned repository directory, run `npm install` to install the dependencies for Brackets
+- In the cloned repository directory, run `npm install` to install the dependencies for EditorX
 - Run `npm run build` to create the built editor files that will be used by Thimble
 - Run `npm start` to start a server that will allow the editor to be accessed on [http://localhost:8000/src](http://localhost:8000/src)
- -- You can find out more information about setting up Brackets locally by referring to the instructions [here](https://github.com/devcoditor/brackets#how-to-setup-editorx-in-your-local-machine)
+ -- You can find out more information about setting up EditorX locally by referring to the instructions [here](https://github.com/devcoditor/editorx#how-to-setup-editorx-in-your-local-machine)

 #### Web Maker